 - Try posting photos of your old coin in forums, or emailing it to coin dealers.
 Sooner or later someone will recognize it.

-Although this is rarely my first choice when giving advice about old coins, you can try taking your old coins to a coin dealer and see what he can tell you.
-The reason I don't like to suggest this is that most coin dealers in the U.S. don't know any more about world coins and other non-coin numismatic items than you'd discover for yourself just searching Google and eBay.
+Although this is rarely our first choice when giving advice about old coins, you can try taking your old coins to a coin dealer and see what he can tell you.
+The reason we don't like to suggest this is that most coin dealers in the U.S. don't know any more about world coins and other non-coin numismatic items than you'd discover for yourself just searching Google and eBay.
 Plus, many coin dealers will try to buy your old coins from you at very low prices.
 Never sell your old coins until you know what you've got and what they're worth!